jeremylong/DependencyCheck/dependency-check-ant/src/site/markdown/configuration.md

 Configuration: dependency-check Task
 --------------------
-The following properties can be set on the dependency-check-update task.
+The following properties can be set on the dependency-check task.

 Property              | Description                                                                                                                                                                                        | Default Value
 ----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------